-The Uncertainty Principle = it's impossible to know both the position AND the momentum of a quantum particle at the same time without affecting it.
+It's impossible to know both the position AND the momentum of a quantum particle at the same time without affecting it.
 By measuring one trait, you automatically change the other and determine its path.

-So quantum behaviour is a big hot mess.
-But what about Schrodinger's Cat?
+So the quantum world is a big hot mess.

-Despite struggling with the dreadfully counter-intuitive nature of quantum mechanics, Einstein was still able to further the field with his theory of Quantum Entanglement.
+Despite struggling with the counter-intuitive nature of quantum mechanics, Einstein was still able to further our understanding with his theory of quantum entanglement:

-Einstein referred to it as "spooky action at a distance" to stress the silliness of it all.
+Even though it was his own theory, Einstein referred to it as "spooky action at a distance" to stress the woo-woo of it all.

 But he was wrong.

 After Einstein's death, quantum theory was proven experimentally by John Stewart Bell.
-Its absurd conclusions and implications are very much real.
+Its absurd conclusions and implications are all very much real.

-And yet we still don't know how it works.
-Entangled particle communicate within 0.01% of the travel time of light between them.
+Somehow, entangled particles communicate at 99.99% of the speed of light.
 How can we get to grips with this absurd carry-on?

 1. The Copenhagen Interpretation